 While either approach is acceptable in a broader academic setting, in this course we'll focus on using a comparison/contrast essay as a type of informative writing with the purpose of informing the reader of similarities and differences between two subjects.
-You do not have to argue that one subject is better than another.
-You simply have to inform your reader how the two subjects are similar or how they are different from one another.
+You do not have to argue that one grocery store is better than another grocery store, for example.
+You simply have to inform your reader how the two stores are similar or how they are different from one another.